nablarch/nablarch-document/en/application_framework/application_framework/handlers/rest/jaxrs_response_handler.rst

 :java:extdoc:`HttpErrorResponse#getResponse() <nablarch.fw.web.HttpErrorResponse.getResponse()>` is returned to the client.

 If the setting is omitted, :java:extdoc:`ErrorResponseBuilder <nablarch.fw.jaxrs.ErrorResponseBuilder>` of the default implementation will be used.
-When the project requirements cannot be met with the default implementation by inheriting the default implementation class.
+If the default implementation cannot meet the project requirements, inherit the default implementation class.

 A configuration example is shown below.